-Designated Countries are defined by the Equator Principles as "those countries deemed to have robust environmental and social governance, legislation systems and institutional capacity designed to protect their people and the natural environment."
-The list of Designated Countries can be found on http://equator-principles.com/
+Category C. Projects with Hamilton in a social of children in a social governance, legislation systems and institutional capacity designed to protect their people and the natural environment."
+The list of Designated Countries can be found on https://equator-principles.com/